lengfeld/repoload/README.md

     $ echo 'export PATH=$PATH:$HOME/bin' >> ~/.bashrc
     $ chmod +x ~/bin/repoload  # ensure that the script is executeable

-After that the command `repoload` should be available in a newly started shell.
+After that the command `repoload` should be available in a newly started shell and the command

-Now you have to configure the gerrit URL of your workplace's gerrit server.
-It must support ssh access.
-The script uses the environment variable `GERRIT_URL`.

-Example:

-    $ echo 'export GERRIT_URL=gerrit.my.corp.com' >> ~/.bashrc

-After that the command

     $ repoload changes

 should print a list of open change requests.

+Repoload looks for the manifest repository configuration file to determine the URL of the Gerrit server.
+It works automatically if the current working directory is below a `repo` checkout.
+Alternatively, the environment variable `ANDROID_BUILD_TOP` can be set to the directory where a `repo` checkout is located.
+Finally, the URL can be set directly via the environment variable `GERRIT_URL`.

 ## Create and publish a release